ZKNoxHQ/blog/posts/PECTRA_2504xx.md

 ## Introduction
 Ethereum's update PECTRA comes in the next weeks as an important update bringing evolutivity and security improvements.
 Among those, the integration of [BLS12-381](https://eips.ethereum.org/EIPS/eip-2537) in clients opens up perspectives for elliptic curves primitives (such as multi/threshold signatures) with zero-knowledge applications.
 A construction for private payments was designed by [Railgun](https://www.railgun.org/) using these primitives.

-In this blogpost, we present how to optimize  elliptic curve operations in the context of PECTRA update, with a focus on [Bandersnatch](https://eprint.iacr.org/2021/1152).
+This blogpost describes how to optimize  elliptic curve operations in the context of PECTRA update, with a focus on [Bandersnatch](https://eprint.iacr.org/2021/1152).
 In particular, a technique mixing FakeGLV and GLV over Bandersnatch is provided, leading to the most efficient in-circuit verification algorithm over BLS12-381 to date.
 More general tricks for generic curves (ZKMail, ZKWebAuthn) are also discussed.

 ## Pectra